 What is the difference between fixed- and variable-rate financing?

-Fixed-rate financing means the interest rate on your loan does not change over the life of your loan.
-With a fixed rate, you can see your payment for each month and the total you will pay over the life of a loan.
+With a fixed rate loan, you can see your payment for each month and the total you will pay over the life of a loan.
 You might prefer fixed rates if you are looking for a loan payment that won’t fluctuate.